-The company is required under its Constitution to indemnify each Officer (including each Director) of the company out of assets of the company to the relevant extent against any liability incurred by that Officer arising out of the discharge of their duties, except where the liability arises out of conduct involving dishonesty, negligence, breach of duty or the lack of good faith.
+The Company is required under its Constitution to indemnify each Officer (including each Director) of the Company out of assets of the Company to the relevant extent against any liability incurred by that Officer arising out of the discharge of their duties, except where the liability arises out of conduct involving dishonesty, negligence, breach of duty or the lack of good faith.

-The company has Directors and Officers Insurance for the benefit of Officers of the company against any liability occurred by the Officer, which includes the Officer's liability for legal costs, in or arising out of the conduct of the business of the company or in or arising out of the discharge of the Officer's duties.
+The Company has Directors and Officers Insurance for the benefit of Officers of the Company against any liability occurred by the Officer, which includes the Officer's liability for legal costs, in or arising out of the conduct of the business of the Company in or arising out of the discharge of the Officer's duties.
 Disclosure of the nature of the liability and the amount of the premium is prohibited by the confidentiality clause of the contract of insurance.
-The company has not provided any insurance for an Auditor of the company or a related body corporate.
+The Company has not provided any insurance for an Auditor of the Company or a related body corporate.